oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/CISFeatures.md

 Below CIS Features have been included as part of Automation Toolkit.
 These are not part of CD3 Excel sheet but just included into setUpOCI Menu "**CIS Compliance Features**".

+**1. Run CIS compliance checker script**

+You can choose to run CIS compliance checker script against your tennacy using the Automation Toolkit itself.
+It also enables you to download the lastet script if needed.

-**1. Create Key/Vault, Object Storage Bucket and enable Logging for write events to bucket:**
+**2. Create Key/Vault, Object Storage Bucket and enable Logging for write events to bucket:**

 Below tf files are created